opf/openproject/docs/user-guide/projects/projects-lists/README.md

 # Projects lists

-In OpenProject you can create projects to collaborate with your team members, track issues, document and share information with stakeholders, organize things.
+In OpenProject you can create projects to collaborate with your team members, track issues, document and share information with stakeholders and organize things.
 A project is a way to structure and organize your work in OpenProject.

 Your projects can be available publicly or internally.
 OpenProject does not limit the number of projects, neither in the Community edition nor in the Enterprise cloud or in Enterprise on-premises edition.